SBelkaid/Python4Linguist/README.md

 ````
 You will need to have installed the lxml library for python (http://lxml.de/).
 Usually just by running`pip install --user lxml` should be enough for installing lxml.

+You will need to have installed the pykml library for python.
+Usually just by running`pip install --user pykml` should be enough for installing pykml.

+You will need to have installed the nltk library for python nltk.org.
+Best thing to do is install Anaconda https://www.continuum.io/downloads, contains more usefull stuff.

 Usage
 -----

-This library is a python module, that reads a KAF or NAF file and parses it.
+These are python scripts, that read a KAF or NAF file and parses it.
 It basically parses one KAF/NAF file
-and allows to access to all the layers through different methods and functions.
-This is one example of usage:
+and extracts data using XPath.
+Make sure to place the folder containing theses in the same folder as the parser script.
+Example of usage:

 ```shell
 python